paemuri/brdoc/README.md

 [![Go Report Card][tag3img]][tag3link]
 [![codecov][tag4img]][tag4link]

-CPF, CNPJ and CEP validator for Go!
+CPF, CNPJ, CEP and license plate validator for Go!

 Everything in this file, but the [License](#license) section, is in brazilian portuguese.